dilshankarunarathne/ml-notes/README.md

-Well-posed Learning Problem: A computer program is said to learn from experience E, with respect to some task T, and some performance measure P, if its performance on T
+Well-posed Learning Problem: A computer program is said to learn from experience E, with respect to some task T, and some performance measure P, if its performance on T, as measured by P,
                                                   - Tom Mitchell (1959)
 </pre>